 His first academic post was at the National University of Singapore, where he taught aspects of Theoretical and Applied Linguistics, particularly the use of language in Education.
 He returned to UK to take up a post in the Language Studies Unit (LSU) at Aston University, where he was appointed Director a few months later.
 In particular, he expanded Aston’s MSc Programme for teachers of the language of the workplace, opening centres at a number of overseas sites to deliver the programme to a wider audience, turning the programme into the largest in the field in UK.
 He then undertook a similar role at Surrey University, before moving into academic medicine in 1992, where he was originally appointed to lead on Birmingham’s clinical communication teaching.

 He therefore has direct responsibility, shared with Dr Connie Wiskin, for clinical communication teaching on a range of College Programmes.

-John’s role has expanded as the definition of “clinical communication” has itself expanded, so that he and the ISU team are now closely involved in delivering teaching in a wide range of areas, such as training the trainers, management, leadership and other areas of Professionalisation.
+John’s role has expanded as the definition of “clinical communication” has itself expanded, so that he and the IST are now closely involved in delivering teaching in a wide range of areas, such as training the trainers, management, leadership and other areas of Professionalisation.

-The ISU has a national and international reputation in the field of clinical communication
+The IST has a national and international reputation in the field of clinical communication